Holding Parties Responsible For Truck Driver Fatigue

 A truck driver often feels pressure to transport more goods farther and faster — leading to the temptation to drive while fatigued.
-Federal safety standards requiring that a driver rest often enough are intended to protect truck drivers, other drivers and passengers on the road from the possibility that a truck driver will operate a vehicle without adequate rest.
+Federal safety standards requiring that a driver rests often enough are intended to protect truck drivers, other drivers and passengers on the road.

-The Law Offices of Wade E. Byrd has helped injury victims regain control of their lives by holding negligent persons or entities accountable in courts of law.
-Our personal injury attorneys can help you pick up the pieces of your life after an auto accident, hospital malpractice or other tragedy has torn it apart.
+The Law Offices of Wade E. Byrd P.A. has helped injury victims get on with their lives by holding negligent parties responsible in our courts.
+Our personal injury attorneys will help you recover following a truck accident or another tragedy.

 We offer a free initial consultation, including home or hospital visits.
-We handle cases on a contingency basis, meaning that we front the costs of expert testimony and only collect attorney fees if we win compensation for you.
+We will handle your case on a contingency basis, and only receive attorney fees when we win compensation for you.

-Call 910-323-2555 to discuss your 18-wheeler accident lawyer.
+Contact our law firm, in Fayetteville, North Carolina, by calling 910-779-3135 to discuss your 18-wheeler accident.
 Lawyer Wade Byrd or another attorney with our law firm will discuss your accident case and legal options with you, with no further obligation.
-We represent clients throughout North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Georgia and Pennsylvania.